Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

 \section{Introduction}

 We introduce and study \textbf{percolation games} on various graphs.
-For the lattice $\Z^2$, we show that the probability of a draw is 0; this is equivalent to showing the ergodicity of a certain probabilistic cellular automaton.
+For the lattice $\Z^2$, we show that the probability of a draw is 0; this is equivalent to proving ergodicity for a certain family of probabilistic cellular automata.
 In higher dimensions, we prove that draws can occur, by developing a connection to the question of multiplicity of Gibbs distributions for the hard-core model.